 Q: What size helmet should I buy based on my head measurement?

-A: Helmet sizes vary by brand and model, so it’s important to consult the sizing chart provided by the manufacturer for the specific helmet you’re interested in purchasing.
+A: Helmet sizes vary by brand and model, so it’s essential to consult the sizing chart provided by the manufacturer for the specific helmet you’re interested in purchasing.
 Generally, if your head measurement falls between two sizes, it’s best to go with the larger size and use the helmet’s adjustment features to fine-tune the fit.

 Q: What if my head measurement falls between two helmet sizes?